Taylor’s launches Malaysia’s first mechatronics degree

-TAYLOR’S UNIVERSITY has introduced Malaysia’s first Bachelor of Mechatronics Engineering with Honours, aligning with the nation’s Industry 4.0 policy.
+TAYLOR’S UNIVERSITY has introduced Bachelor of Mechatronics Engineering with Honours, aligning with the nation’s Industry 4.0 policy.

 The programme highlights advancements across 12 key industries and prepares graduates with the essential skills to lead the sector.